Barbara Kingsolver: Writing career

 Starting in April 2005, Kingsolver and her family spent a year making every effort to eat food produced as locally as possible.
 Living on their farm in rural Virginia, they grew much of their own food and obtained most of the rest from their neighbors and other local farmers.
 Kingsolver, her husband, and her elder daughter chronicled their experiences of that year in the book Animal, Vegetable, Miracle: A Year of Food Life, published in 2007.
 Although exceptions were made for staple ingredients not available locally, such as coffee and olive oil, the family grew vegetables, raised livestock, made cheese, and preserved much of their harvest.
 Animal, Vegetable, Miracle won the 2008 James Beard Foundation Award.

 Kingsolver returned to novel-writing with The Lacuna, published in 2009.
 Kingsolver received her first Women's Prize for Fiction for the novel in 2010.
 The Lacuna won the 2010 Orange Prize for Fiction.
 Flight Behavior was published in 2012.
 It explores environmental themes and highlights the potential effects of global warming on the monarch butterfly.

 In 2011, Kingsolver was the first ever recipient of the Dayton Literary Peace Prize Richard C. Holbrooke Distinguished Achievement Award.
 The newly named award to celebrate the U.S. diplomat who played an instrumental role in negotiating the Dayton Peace Accords in 1995.
 In 2014, Kingsolver was awarded the Lifetime Achievement Award by the Library of Virginia.
 The award recognizes outstanding and long-lasting contributions to literature by a Virginian.
 In 2018 the Library of Virginia named her one of the Virginia Women in History.

 Unsheltered was published in 2018 and follows two families in Vineland, New Jersey with one in the 1800s and the other in the aftermath of Hurricane Sandy.
 Her latest book, published in 2022, is Demon Copperhead.
 The novel was inspired by David Copperfield and is set in southern Appalachia, dealing with the effects of the opioid crisis on the region's families.
 In 2023, Demon Copperhead received the 2023 Pulitzer Prize for Fiction alongside Hernan Diaz's Trust, the first time the award was shared in its history.

 Kingsolver is also a published poet and essayist.
 Two of her essay collections, High Tide in Tucson (1995) and Small Wonder (2003), have been published, and an anthology of her poetry was published in 1998 under the title Another America.
+A second collection of poetry, entitled How to Fly (In Ten Thousand Easy Lessons) was published in 2020.
 Her essay "Where to Begin" appears in the anthology Knitting Yarns: Writers on Knitting (2013), published by W. W. Norton & Company.
 Her prose poetry also accompanied photographs by Annie Griffiths Belt in a 2002 work titled Last Stand: America's Virgin Lands.